Granular material

 A granular material is a conglomeration of discrete solid, macroscopic particles characterized by a loss of energy whenever the particles interact (the most common example would be friction when grains collide).
 The constituents that compose granular material are large enough such that they are not subject to thermal motion fluctuations.
 Thus, the lower size limit for grains in granular material is about 1 μm.
 On the upper size limit, the physics of granular materials may be applied to ice floes where the individual grains are icebergs and to asteroid belts of the Solar System with individual grains being asteroids.

-Some examples of granular materials are snow, nuts, coal, sand, rice, coffee, corn flakes, fertilizer, and bearing balls.
+Some examples of granular materials are snow, nuts, coal, sand, rice, coffee, corn flakes, salt, and bearing balls.
 Research into granular materials is thus directly applicable and goes back at least to Charles-Augustin de Coulomb, whose law of friction was originally stated for granular materials.
 Granular materials are commercially important in applications as diverse as pharmaceutical industry, agriculture, and energy production.

 Powders are a special class of granular material due to their small particle size, which makes them more cohesive and more easily suspended in a gas.

 The soldier/physicist Brigadier Ralph Alger Bagnold was an early pioneer of the physics of granular matter and whose book The Physics of Blown Sand and Desert Dunes remains an important reference to this day.
 According to material scientist Patrick Richard, "Granular materials are ubiquitous in nature and are the second-most manipulated material in industry (the first one is water)".

 In some sense, granular materials do not constitute a single phase of matter but have characteristics reminiscent of solids, liquids, or gases depending on the average energy per grain.
 However, in each of these states, granular materials also exhibit properties that are unique.

 Granular materials also exhibit a wide range of pattern forming behaviors when excited (e.g. vibrated or allowed to flow).
 As such granular materials under excitation can be thought of as an example of a complex system.
 They also display fluid-based instabilities and phenomena such as Magnus effect.

 Definitions

 Granular matter is a system composed of many macroscopic particles.
 Microscopic particles (atoms\molecules) are described (in classical mechanics) by all DOF of the system.
 Macroscopic particles are described only by DOF of the motion of each particle as a rigid body.
 In each particle are a lot of internal DOF.
 Consider inelastic collision between two particles - the energy from velocity as rigid body is transferred to microscopic internal DOF.
-We get “Dissipation” - irreversible heat generation.
+We get "Dissipation" - irreversible heat generation.
 The result is that without external driving, eventually all particles will stop moving.
 In macroscopic particles thermal fluctuations are irrelevant.

 When a matter is dilute and dynamic (driven) then it is called granular gas and dissipation phenomenon dominates.

 When a matter is dense and static, then it is called granular solid and jamming phenomenon dominates.

 When the density is intermediate, then it is called granular liquid.